-Having studied film in parallel to painting Beaucage favors shoulder shot, two shot, "plan Americain" (American shot or knee shot), full feet and "plan d'ensemble" (long shot) for her portraits.
-The protagonists are often DJ's, ravers, art students and sweet funny girls but lately a number of activists are claiming space on her walls. ..."I find the source code for my characters in my friends, neighbors, people in Venice Beach, people I see at parties or while driving, shopping and traveling.
-They are casual, very friendly, colorful and open ended."
+Having studied film in parallel to painting Beaucage favors shoulder shot, two shot, "plan Americain", full feet and long shot for her portraits.
+The protagonists are often DJ's, ravers and art students but lately a number of activists are claiming space on her walls.

 Statement for each Exhibition: